aws-samples/amazon-bedrock-samples/docs/custom-models/import_models/mistral/sm-mistral-fine-tuning-qna.md

 <h1> Fine-Tuning Mistral LLM and importing into Bedrock: A Step-by-Step Instructional Guide </h1>

+<h2> Overview </h2>

 In this notebook we will walk through how to fine-tune a Mistral LLM for Question Answering on Amazon SageMaker using PyTorch FSDP and Flash Attention 2 including Q-LORA and PEFT.
 This notebook also explains using PEFT and merging the adapters.
+This fine tuned model will then be imported into Amazon Bedrock Custom Model Import (CMI).

+<h2> Amazon Bedrock Custom Model Import (CMI) </h2>

+The resulting model files are imported into Amazon Bedrock via [Custom Model Import (CMI)](https://docs.aws.amazon.com/bedrock/latest/userguide/model-customization-import-model.html).

+Bedrock Custom Model Import allows for importing foundation models that have been customized in other environments outside of Amazon Bedrock, such as Amazon Sagemaker, EC2, etc.

+<h2> Use case Details </h2>

 We will quantize the model as bf16 model.
 We use [Supervised Fine-tuning Trainer](https://huggingface.co/docs/trl/sft_trainer) (SFT) for fine tuning the model.
 We will use [Open-Orca/OpenOrca] (https://huggingface.co/datasets/Open-Orca/OpenOrca) dataset for fine tuning the model.
 This is a reading comprehension dataset containing over 650K question-answer-evidence triples.